deepmedic/deepmedic/documentation/README.md

 26 Mar 2017 (v0.6):
 * Functionality for transfering parameters and finetuning.
 See Sec 3.2 below.
 * Code refactored to facilitate upcoming extension.
+* **Important**: "Optimization" related configuration parameters moved from modelConfig.cfg to trainConfig.cfg.
+To reuse old config files, please adjust them to the new format.
+This should be easy, as all parameters that were moved are under the "Optimization" tagged block of the new trainConfig.cfg.

 14 Nov 2016 (v0.5.4):
 * Original configuration moved to deepMedicOriginal.
 Updated config now in deepMedic.